Website Manager

 • Game clock will stop after touchdowns and will not run during extra point attempts.
 Clock will restart once the ball is spotted and referee signals play to begin.
 Clock will not stop on safeties.

 • Halftime is 10 minutes long.
-Two minute break between quarters.
+One minute break between quarters.

 • Each time the ball is spotted, a team has 30 seconds to snap the ball.
 This 30 second play clock is started as soon as the ball is spotted by the official.